paul-hammant/fast_perforce_setup/README.md

 Perforce db files in '.' will be created if missing...
 Perforce Server starting...
 ```
+## killing p4d (if you need to)

-At this stage a ctrl-c won't kill p4d (the perforce daemon).
+At this stage a ctrl-c sometimes won't kill p4d (the perforce daemon).
 If you really wanted to kill it you'll have do something like:

 ```
 $> ps aux | grep "p4d"